 When we can understand this, then we can let go of the colours and flavours that we have attached to the experiences, because although that is how we experienced them and it was vital for us to experience them how we did for the next domino to fall, at the end of the day all those experiences are just dominos in a line.
 Whether we have tagged an experience as ‘good’ or ‘bad’ is just our superimpositions and in a way ‘irrelevant’; how we may or may not have tagged them actually bares no relevance in the grand scheme of things, they are all just dominos in a line – each the same and each just as vital.

 When we can view our past experiences as dominos and allow the colours and flavours to ‘fall off’, then we can free ourselves of the hold these feelings have had upon us; allowing us to fully embrace and carry on in our life without being weighed down by the weight of a heavy heart (because that is where all our feelings live on unless we can let them go).
 Whether an experience was ‘good’ or ‘bad’; hurtful or beautiful; made us sad or happy; angry or worried, it does not matter now.
 The experience is gone, it served its purpose which was to tip the next domino in line.
 It was a lesson, not a life sentence, you can let go of it.
 Whether someone’s behaviour was ‘right’ or ‘wrong’, ‘good’ or ‘bad’, does not matter, the branding is superimposed by our belief systems.
 How someone should or should not behave is based on parameters that we have imposed.
-When a mother leaves her baby and goes to work it is bad, but when a father does it, it is right; when a shark eats its young, its ok, but when a human beats their young, its wrong; when parents throw out there 18 year old, it’s good, but when a 50 year old throws out their 80 year old parents, it’s not.
+When a mother leaves her baby and goes to work it is branded as 'bad', but when a father does it, it is 'right' or 'good'; when a shark eats its young, its 'ok', but when a human beats their young, its 'wrong'; when parents throw out there 18 year old, it’s 'good', but when a 50 year old throws out their 80 year old parents, it’s not.
 The human condition is full of contradictions and nuances, morality skewed to favour one or another; the social dictates work for some and not for others, some fit it some don’t.
-The more one attempts to micromanage and understand, the more life eludes us and leaves one bewildered.
+The more one attempts to micromanage and understand, the more life eludes us and leaves one bewildered...